jyn514/rfcs/text/0000-docs-rs-one-default-target.md

 In both these cases, it is possible to fix the crate so it will cross-compile, but it has to be done by the crate maintainers, not by the docs.rs maintainers.
-The maintainers are often not aware that their crate fails to build when cross-compiled, or interested in putting in the effort to make it succeed.
+The maintainers are often not aware that their crate fails to build when cross-compiled, or are not interested in putting in the effort to make it succeed.

+## Background: How long are queue times currently?

+docs.rs has a default execution time limit of 15 minutes.
+Currently, we only have two exceptions to this limit:
+`stm32h7xx-hal` and `mimxrt1062` are allowed 20 and 25 minutes respectively.

+Most of the time, when the docs.rs queue gets backed up it is not due to a single crate clogging up the queue, but instead because many crates have been released at the same time.
+Some projects release over 300 crates at the same time, and building all of them can take several hours, delaying other crates in the meantime.

+By building only a single target, we can reduce this delay significantly.
+Additionally, this will reduce delays overall significantly, even for projects that only publish a single crate at a time.

-## Background: How much is a lot?
+## Background: How much storage is a lot?

 Currently, docs.rs adds roughly 200k files a day to the server.
 It has 3.2 terabytes in storage, with about 2 gigabytes added per day.